LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 {% endhighlight %}

 Training this model should be covered in any introductory machine Learning material.
-That said, you can view my script at [train_classifier.jl](https://github.com/LiorSinai/DenoisingDiffusion.jl/blob/main/examples/train_classifier.jl).
+You can view my attempt at [train_classifier.jl](https://github.com/LiorSinai/DenoisingDiffusion.jl/blob/main/examples/train_classifier.jl).
 This model gets a test accuracy of 98.54%.
 This is good enough for us to consider it a perfect oracle.